South Korea votes in tight race on economy and jobs

 Moon, jailed in 1975 when he was a student activist, has attacked Park for being at the “heart” of South Korea’s dictatorship and “for living the life of a princess”.

-Moon’s only political experience was as an aide to former President Roh Moo-hyun, who was his law partner.
+Moon’s only political experience was as an aide to former President Roh Moo-hyun, who was his law partner and held office until 2008.